hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 * `parameter_group_name` – (Required unless `replication_group_id` is provided) Name of the parameter group to associate with this cache cluster

 * `port` – (Optional) The port number on which each of the cache nodes will accept connections.
 For Memcached the default is 11211, and for Redis the default port is 6379.
 Cannot be provided with `replication_group_id`.
+Changing this value will re-create the resource.

 * `subnet_group_name` – (Optional, VPC only) Name of the subnet group to be used for the cache cluster.
+Changing this value will re-create the resource.

-* `security_group_names` – (Optional, EC2 Classic only) List of security group names to associate with this cache cluster
+* `security_group_names` – (Optional, EC2 Classic only) List of security group names to associate with this cache cluster.
+Changing this value will re-create the resource.

 * `security_group_ids` – (Optional, VPC only) One or more VPC security groups associated with the cache cluster